-- completing and sending in the Letter of Intent; minimum data set from the CSIF, Weekly reflections, Collection data forms, proof of inservices, and the Clinical Education Experience Evaluation Report by the end of each clinical education experience. - completing and reviewing the Physical Therapist CPI with the assigned CI at the midpoint and end of the Term.
+• completing and sending in the Letter of Intent; minimum data set from the CSIF, Weekly reflections, Collection data forms, proof of inservices, the Clinical Education Experience Evaluation Report, and all other clinical education course assignments designated by the course syllabi by the end of each clinical education experience.

+• completing and reviewing the Physical Therapist CPI with the assigned CI at the midpoint and end of the Term.